gafartokosi/docker-ps-format/README.md

 # docker-ps-format

-Use this for permanently configure docker ps --format output
+Use this to permanently configure docker ps --format output

 create a .docker directory in your home directory (mkdir .docker)